vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ground; in months from K. to M. he should eat cooked barley food; on M. śu.
 3 he should make golden images of Rudra and Gauri or of Hari and Sri and donate these with six vessels containing honey, ghee, sesame oil, jaggery, salt, cow's milk; he becomes fortunate and handsome for seven births; Var.
 58. 1-19 q. in KKV 75–77, HV I. 479-80, KR

 52:-52 1.
-Saubhūiyavrata-(1) on K. pūrnimā worship the Moon's image
+Saubhūiyavrata-(1) on K. pūrṇimā worship the Moon's image

 on the pericarp of a lotus drawn with 16 petals; on the filaments of the lotus worship 28 nakṣatras (including Abhijit ) and on the leaves worship the tithis and their lords ( set out by name); at end of vrata donate two garments; fast or nakta on this day; confers blessedness, beauty, sexual pleasures; HV II.
 235-36 (from Vi.
 Dh.); (2) give up use of salt on 3rd tithi of Phā. and of following months for a year; at end donate a bedstead and house with all para phernalia and honour a brāhmaṇa and his wife with the words 'May Pārvati be pleased'; he becomes a denizen of Gauriloka; tithivrata; Gauri deity; KKV 441 (which is Mat.
 101. 15-16), HV I. 483 (from Gar.), VKK 29-30 (reads 'sayanam' for 'lavanam ').
 Agni ( 178.
 24–25 ) has almost the same verses; (3) worshipper of the Moon on 5th tithi secures long life, wealth and fame; HV I. 574